plainionist/plainionist.github.io/_posts/2026-02-16-Beyond-Vibe-Coding.md

 lint-nowarn: JL0003, JL0002, JL0005
 ---

 AI can get your project 70% done in minutes.
-But what about the hard 30% — the part that actually requires engineering?
+But what about the hard 30% - the part where real engineering begins?

 *Beyond Vibe Coding* cuts through the hype and draws a sharp line between short-term velocity and sustainable AI-assisted engineering.
 It explains why prompting is really about expressing intent, why fundamentals still matter, and how juniors, mid-levels, and seniors must adapt differently in the AI era.

 ![Book: Beyond Vibe Coding: From Coder to AI-Era Developer]({{ site.url }}/assets/beyond-vibe-coding.jpg "Beyond Vibe Coding: From Coder to AI-Era Developer")